vanus-labs/docs/content/vanus-connect/template-guides/aws-billing-to-google-sheet.md

 AWS is the one of the largest cloud service platform that provides developers with a place to host and manage their software projects and much more

-You can receive notifications on Google Sheets when Billing on AWS happens with the help of Vanus Cloud.
+You can receive notifications on Google Sheets when Billing on AWS happens with the help of Vanus Connect.

 This guide will help you get a record of AWS billings directly on Google Sheets.